k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/02_broadway_training_syllabus.md

   - Actors input and output data types
   - Editing an Actor's input and output, editing a Schema, adding a remark
   - Linking Actors
-  - Dynamic logic Actors
 - Frequently Used Actor Types
   - JavaScript Actor - writing JavaScript code
-  - DB, streams, parsers and queues
+  - DB commands, streams, parsers and queues Actors
 - Exercises:
   - Manipulate data and load it into a DB, parse a file and load it to the DB
   - Subscribe to a Kafka topic and write it to a file